 Party or relevant jurisdiction United States of America Title of project Migration timing of Atlantic salmon smolts from Penobscot Bay to the Scotian Shelf Objective of research project Evaluate the migration timing and likely spatial extent of Gulf of Maine Atlantic salmon post-smolts along migration to the Ocean Tracking Network's Halifax Array and other distant water telemetry assets in the OTN network.
 Brief description of research project Low marine survival is limiting recovery of Gulf of Maine Atlantic salmon and a better understanding of migration ecology is key to determining limiting ocean factors.
 We have collected acoustic telemetry tracks of more than 1,200 wild and hatchery origin smolts since 2005 in the lower Penobscot River.
 These data have allowed us to document post-smolt movements from outer Penobscot Bay into the Gulf of Maine.
 Additional monitoring on integrated ocean observing systems, weather buoys, and other platforms has provided additional data on postsmolts in the Gulf of Maine proper.
 More distant detections along the coast of Nova Scotia from the Ocean Tracking Network's Halifax Line and other coastal Canadian arrays have further extended some of these tracks.
 We are working to present a synthesis of postsmolt migration timing from Maine to these distant locations for over 125 postsmolts from 2009 to present and this research is ongoing.
 We used these tracks in conjunction with oceanographic and bioenergetics models to identify probable migration routes.
 Together these data allow us to identify offshore areas that may be critical for Atlantic salmon post smolt growth and survival.
-Dates during which research will take place 2013-2016 Area in which research will take place Desktop study (data from Gulf of Maine river headlands and OTN Canada Assests) Estimated number and weight of salmon to be retained None Resources Estimated cost of the research project Approximately £10,000 per annum (public funding) The majority of the data collection costs were covered under U4.
-Number of participating scientists 6 Name and e-mail address of coordinating scientist in charge of project John Kocik (John.Kocik@noaa.gov) Details of research vessels, e.g. name, registration, call sign anddescription of vessel Not applicable
+Work related to this project involves coordination with the Ocean Tracking Network to advance field of study of salmon and other living marine resources across international boundaries and large seascapes.
+Dates during which research will take place 2013-2017 Area in which research will take place Desktop study (data from Gulf of Maine river headlands and OTN Canada Assets) Estimated number and weight of salmon to be retained None Resources Estimated cost of the Approximately £10,000 per annum (public funding) research project The majority of the data collection costs were covered under U4.
+Number of participating scientists 6 Name and e-mail address of coordinating scientist in charge of project John Kocik (John.Kocik@noaa.gov)

-Type and amount of gear and other equipment to be used Amirix Vemco Ultrasonic Telemetry Tags and Automated Pinger Detection Units Details of any collaborating countries USA and Canada (OTN)
+Details of research vessels, e.g. name, registration, call sign and description of vessel Not applicable Type and amount of gear and other equipment to be used Amirix Vemco Ultrasonic Telemetry Tags and Automated Pinger Detection Units Details of any collaborating countries USA and Canada (OTN)